oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/introduction/introduction.md

 [](youtube:nY7mG2u6-Ew)

 ### What is a Data Lake?
 A data lake enables an enterprise to store all of its data in a cost effective, elastic environment while providing the necessary processing, persistence, and analytic services to discover new business insights.
 A data lake stores and curates structured and unstructured data and provides methods for organizing large volumes of highly diverse data from multiple sources.
 In this workshop, a Data Lake refers to the Oracle Object Storage buckets that you will harvest in Data Catalog and query in ADB.
-See [What Is a Data Lake?](https://blogs.oracle.com/bigdata/post/what-is-a-data-lake)

 ### What is a Data Warehouse?
 With a data warehouse, you perform data transformation and cleansing before you commit the data to the warehouse.
 With a data lake, you ingest data quickly and prepare it on the fly as people access it.
 A data lake supports operational reporting and business monitoring that require immediate access to data and flexible analysis to understand what is happening in the business while it happening.
 See [Cloud data lake house - process enterprise and streaming data for analysis and machine learning](https://docs.oracle.com/en/solutions/oci-curated-analysis/index.html#GUID-7FF7A024-5EB0-414B-A1A5-4718929DC7F2).